maurerv/scorify/README.md

 Template matching in cryo-ET produces thousands of candidate particles spread across many tomograms.
 Evaluating these results, deciding on score thresholds, checking for preferred orientations, comparing tomograms, typically means writing one-off scripts or juggling command-line tools.

 Scorify gives you an interactive dashboard for this.
 Upload `.star` files from any template matching pipeline, set a score cutoff, and immediately see how it affects your data.
-When you're done, export the filtered particles back`.
+When you're done, export the filtered particles.

 **[Try it online](https://scorify.streamlit.app)**